 Under this umbrella are modern solutions such as:

 - Telepsychiatry, and

 - Other virtual care services designed to improve the health and well-being of patients with mental health symptoms and conditions.

-For the large part, digital psychology treatments are delivered online – either as part of a virtual care mental health program or in combination with conventional ‘face-to-face’ services.
+For the large part, digital psychology treatments are delivered online – either as part of an e-mental health program or in combination with conventional ‘face-to-face’ services.
 This makes them a broadly accessible way for individuals across demographics and geographic areas to receive important treatment that might otherwise not be feasible.

 Digital Health, Wellness, and Coaching